Population structure and ageing

-This article takes a look at the impact of demographic ageing within the European Union (EU), likely to be of major significance in the coming decades.
-Consistently low birth rates and higher life expectancy will transform the shape of the EU-27’s age pyramid; probably the most important change will be the marked transition towards a much older population structure and this development is already becoming apparent in several EU Member States.
+This article looks at the impact of demographic ageing within the European Union (EU), which is likely to be of major significance in the coming decades.
+Consistently low birth rates and higher life expectancy will transform the shape of the EU-28’s age pyramid; probably the most important change will be the marked transition towards a much older population structure and this development is already becoming apparent in several EU Member States.

 - 1 Main statistical findings